MetOffice/CDDS/docs/operational_procedure/cmip6.md

     ??? info "MIP Convert"
         * Run MIP Convert to produce output files for a small time window for this simulation.
-        * Will retry up to 3 times before suite stalls.
+        * Will retry up to 3 times before workflow stalls.
         * CRITICAL issues are appended to `$CDDS_PROC_DIR/convert/log/critical_issues.log`.
           These will likely need user action to correct for.
 So, update your *CDDS operational simulation ticket* and contact [CDDS Team](mailto:cdds@metoffice.gov.uk) for advice.